 We also have a selection of dresses suitable for bridesmaids and mothers of the bride.

 When you come to Vintage Bride you will see and have the opportunity to try on unique dresses that represent the "ideal" dress to be wed in times throughout the twentieth century.
 All of the dresses in our collection are one of a kind to our store and as such may need alteration to fit their new owner.
 With the exception of some very small dresses with specific designs, alterations are always possible regardless of the size of the bride.

 If you fall in love with one of our dresses you can put it on hold for up to four days while you think about it and possibly return to the shop with members of your bridal party to assist you in making the big decision.
-After the four days, a 30% deposit is required to hold the dress further.
-This deposit is non refundable but is transferrable to another dress or bridal accessories and can also be used in our sister store The Refinery should you change your mind.
+After the four days, a 50% deposit is required to hold the dress further.
+This deposit is non refundable but is transferrable to another dress or bridal accessories.

 FREQUENTLY ASKED QUESTIONS

 Do I need to make an appointment?

 Yes, please.
 We are a small atelier and can only accommodate one bride at a time.
 If you come by unannounced we may not be able to take you should we not have other appointments or commitments at that time.
 Often a phone call can quickly resolve whether we have appointments available on short notice.

 Do I need to make an appointment even if I want to just look at vintage veils or jewellery ?